-The Brooklyn wind turbine, on the hills above Wellington, is the oldest operating wind turbine in New Zealand.
+The original Brooklyn wind turbine, on the hills above Wellington, was the oldest operating wind turbine in New Zealand.
 It began generating in 1993 and operated reliably for 17 years before any major repairs were required.
 In 2010 the wind turbine was out of commission for several months while Meridian Energy, the wind turbine's operator, waited for the delivery of parts to repair it.

 Before deciding to repair the turbine Meridian asked Wellingtonians if the turbine should be repaired, replaced or removed.
 An overwhelming 85% of respondents said they wanted a turbine operating at the site - with about equal numbers supporting repairing and replacing it.
 One respondent wrote there are "wind sculptures in Wellington which seem to need regular dollops of money to keep them going, but I guess this is the only one that pays its way".